alex-powell-1/business-automations/README.md

 ### 6) Set Products to 'Inactive' Status
 This task will find all products with a STAT of 'A' (active) whose IM_INV quantity available has fallen below 1 (this includes negative quantity) and sets the status to 'V' (inactive) in SQL.
 This process will also update the last maintained date to the current time.
-The process makes us of the Product class to check for a successful update.
+The process makes use of the Product class to check for a successful update.
 Since this change in status may need to be inspected by retail management staff, a separate log of all status changes is written at log_directory/inactive_products/inactive_products_month_day_year.csv